 And then I tried some.

 Here’s where I admit my ignorance.
-I didn’t realize the huge benefit of wearing noise canceling headphone is so that you don’t have to crank up whatever you’re listening to in order to drown out the ambient noise.
+I didn’t realize the huge benefit of wearing noise-canceling headphones is so that you don’t have to crank up whatever you’re listening to in order to drown out the ambient noise.
 Duh!
 Maybe they’re not such an unnecessary luxury after all!
 Instead of turning the volume all the way up and damaging your ears, you can have the volume at a much more reasonable level when the noise canceling function is switched on.

 Active vs Passive noise canceling

 Actual headphones have the benefit of being more comfortable and adding another layer of sound-busting insulation; however, they’re also gigantor!
-Audio-Technica ATH-ANC23 QuietPoint noise canceling earbuds are tiny and amazing.
-They retail for about ~$40-50 these days and I think they are worth every penny.
+Audio-Technica ATH-ANC23 QuietPoint noise-canceling earbuds are tiny and amazing.
+They retail for about ~$30 USD these days and I think they are worth every penny.
 They take one AAA battery, so don’t forget to pop that bad boy in!

 Not only did I use them on the seemingly endless flight to India this last go ‘round, but I’ve been using them on our long haul drives.
 We’ve spent almost 30 hours in a small car over the past few days, surrounded by India’s noisy vehicles, horns honking, and general city sounds.
 When I turn on the noise canceling function of these headphones (as you can also use them without), I can turn down the volume a great deal and hear my music perfectly.
 You can even use them without music, just turn on the noise canceling function and enjoy a less hectic environment.